 “Digital transformation is continuous—however, the scale and stakes are ever increasing.
-For organizations, finding the inherent value of technology innovations, and not letting it slip away, is crucial to a company’s long-term growth,” says Tim Smith, principal, Deloitte Consulting LLP, and head of Technology Strategy & Business Transformation, Deloitte US.
+For organisations, finding the inherent value of technology innovations and not letting it slip away, is crucial to a company’s long-term growth,” says Tim Smith, principal, Deloitte Consulting LLP and head of Technology Strategy & Business Transformation, Deloitte US.
 “What’s make-or-break for leaders is understanding which moves can bolster and which can erode enterprise value.
 Connecting digital strategy and action is a proven way for leaders to generate a tremendous return for their stakeholders.”

-Deloitte’s analysis focused on the individual and collective impacts of three core factors:
+Deloitte’s analysis focussed on the individual and collective impacts of three core factors:

 How the core factors drive value individually

 Deloitte found a significant positive impact on valuation when a company shared its digital strategy in its financial disclosures.
-While digital strategy is where many organizations begin their journey, only 44% have a high maturity related to digital strategy.
-The market understands the impact of “digital” and gives credit to management for prioritizing the modernization of the business.
+While digital strategy is where many organisations begin their journey, only 44% have a high maturity related to digital strategy.
+The market understands the impact of “digital” and gives credit to management for prioritising the modernisation of the business.

 How the core factors shape value collectively

-Deloitte analyzed combinations of these same three core factors that could most positively or negatively impact an organization’s market value.
-The most positive combination is the “digital trifecta,” which includes all three core factors: digital strategy, technology aligned to strategy, and digital change.
-Organizations that demonstrate all three of these traits saw a 5% lift in market relative to their peers, all other things being held equal.
+Deloitte analysed combinations of these same three core factors that could most positively or negatively impact an organisation’s market value.
+The most positive combination is the “digital trifecta,” which includes all three core factors: digital strategy, technology aligned to strategy and digital change.
+Organisations that demonstrate all three of these traits saw a 5% lift in market relative to their peers, all other things being held equal.

 The worst possible outcome stemmed from a lack of digital change capability despite an emphasis on the other two factors.
 Digital strategy and technology aligned to strategy without a digital change capability results in a significant erosion of enterprise value.
 The losses are 10 times greater than those seen with the other value destroyer: digital change on its own.
 The most negative combination poses a 9% value erosion risk that could cost Fortune 500 firms US$1.5 trillion in value.
 This revealed the dual nature of digital change capability as both a value risk and enabler that is best employed in the service of the digital strategy and technology investments aligned to strategy.

-Deloitte’s research shows that the power of digital strategy, brought to life by specific technology investments aligned to strategy, and underpinned by digital change capabilities, can meaningfully shift a company's valuation.
-For more information on how to effectively capitalize on these findings, please visit: https://www.deloitte.com/global/en/our-thinking/insights/topics/digital-transformation/digital-transformation-value-roi.html.
+Deloitte’s research shows that the power of digital strategy, brought to life by specific technology investments aligned to strategy and underpinned by digital change capabilities, can meaningfully shift a company's valuation.
+For more information on how to effectively capitalise on these findings, please visit: https://www.deloitte.com/global/en/our-thinking/insights/topics/digital-transformation/digital-transformation-value-roi.html.